mdn/content/files/en-us/web/http/cors/index.md

 ## Who should read this article?

-Everyone, really.

-More specifically, this article is for **web administrators**, **server developers** and **front-end developers**.
+This article is for **web administrators**, **server developers** and **front-end developers**.
 Modern browsers handle the client side of cross-origin sharing, including headers and policy enforcement.
 But the CORS standard means servers have to handle new request and response headers.

 ## What requests use CORS?